ShivangiSingh17/Quake-report-app/README.md

 # Earthquake Report App

-+ Used in a basis building unit in the Udacity course in the Beginning Android Nanodegree.
+Build on the practice basis building unit as learned as per the Udacity course in the Beginning Android Nanodegree.

 ## Description
 + This app displays a list of recent earthquakes in the world